cdibbs/keyholevision/projects/graces-of-god-ornaments.md

 ## Instructions

+A copy of these instructions is in your downloaded .zip file.

 For convenience, each of the artworks were placed in their own file.
 Each file contains the three to four, ~4in (~100mm) diameter layers comprising that artwork.
 The layers were designed to be cut out of 2mm thick plywood but could potentially work with other thicknesses.

 Red lines in the files mean "cut this" while blue lines mean "engrave."
+Black lines are helper cuts for those whose cutters give them trouble when removing the pieces.
-Depending on your software, you may need to load the red first, run that, and then load the blue while being mindful of relative position.
-With the open source [LaserGRBL] software, you can load the file to engrave, "append" the file to cut, and run the result.
+Depending on your software, you may need to load the blue first, run that, and then load the red while being mindful of relative position.
+With the open source LaserGRBL software, for example, you will need to:

+1. Choose "File -> Open File" on a file to engrave.
+2. Choose "File -> Append File" on the file to cut.
+3. Run any engraving.

+For convenience, cut-only and engrave-only versions, so named, exist where needed.

 A note on `outside-the-gate.svg`: the base star was meant to be engraved and cut and then (unlike the other pieces) flipped over before assembly so the text is on the